Pherang/tripleT/README.md

 Live version hosted at *https://codepen.io/Pherang/full/WzbNyr?editors=0100*

-Project sent me off to learn more about Flexbox, Grid, CSS transitions, and quite a bit of Javascript.
+Learned more about Flexbox, Grid, CSS transitions, and quite a bit of Javascript thanks to this project.